Early Childhood Education - Diploma

 Complete the following courses:

-ECE1205 Introduction to Early Childhood Education (3 Credits)
+ECE1205 Introduction to Early Childhood Education (3 credits)

 This course provides an overview of the early childhood field, including theories, philosophies, missions, and regulations.
 It examines the roles and responsibilities of professionals in a variety of career settings.
 (Prerequisite: None)

-ECE1210 Child Growth and Development (3 Credits)
+ECE1210 Child Growth and Development (3 credits)

 This course is the first in a series of courses that is required for a degree in Early Childhood Education and Family Services.
 This course encompasses multiple, interrelated areas of children's development - including both typical and atypical, for children from conception through age eight in the areas of physical, social, emotional, language, cognitive and aesthetic/creative development and is supported by coherent theoretical perspectives and by current research.
 The course emphasizes variations across cultures and interactions between maturational processes and environmental factors.
 (Prerequisite: None)

-ECE1220 Health, Wellness & Nutrition (3 Credits)
+ECE1220 Health, Wellness & Nutrition (3 credits)

 This course will guide the student in obtaining skills needed to establish and maintain a physically and psychologically safe and healthy learning environment for young children.
 Topics include preventing illness and accidents, handling emergencies, providing health, safety, and nutrition educational experiences, meeting children's basic nutritional needs, child abuse and, current health-related issues.
 This course does NOT include CPR or first aid certification.
 (Prerequisites: None)

-ECE1230 Behavior Guidance (3 Credits)
+ECE1230 Behavior Guidance (3 credits)

 This course encompasses multiple, interrelated areas of positive child guidance techniques for individual and group situations - including problem prevention and positive guidance strategies, communication, setting limits, problem solving and behavior modification and is supported by coherent theoretical perspectives and by current research.
 This course emphasizes ways to establish supportive relationships with children and guide them in order to enhance learning, development, and well-being.
 (Prerequisite: None)

-ECE1240 Diverse Children and Family Relations (3 Credits)
+ECE1240 Diverse Children and Family Relations (3 credits)

 This course examines how to work with many types of families.
 Investigates the importance of the family/school partnership, study methods of effectively communicating with families, and identify community organizations and networks that support families.
 Various classroom strategies will be explored emphasizing culturally and linguistically appropriate anti-bias approaches supporting all children in becoming competent members of a diverse society.
 (Prerequisites: None)

-ECE1270 Creative Activities and Environments (3 Credits)
+ECE1270 Creative Activities and Environments (3 credits)

 The student will gain knowledge and skills related to providing age-appropriate learning experiences and learning environments for young children.
 The student will examine the role of the teacher in providing learning experiences to meet each child's needs, capabilities, and interest, and ways to implement the principles of developmentally appropriate practices.
 The student will practice language and literacy, social, emotional and sensory learning, art and creativity, and math and science learning experiences.
 (Prerequisite: None)

-ECE1311 Infant-Toddler Development and Mental Health (3 Credits)
+ECE1311 Infant-Toddler Development and Mental Health (3 credits)

 This course provides an overview of infant-toddler theory and development whether in home or center-based settings.
 Students will gain knowledge of developmental needs, developmentally appropriate environments, effective caregiving, teaching strategies, and observation methods.
 (Prerequisite: ECE 1210)

-ECE2580 Observation and Assessment (3 Credits)
+ECE2580 Observation and Assessment (3 credits)

 This course focuses on the appropriate use of observation and assessment strategies to document children's development, growth, play and learning, and to join with families and professionals in promoting children's success.
 The students will explore recording strategies, rating systems, multiple assessment tools, and portfolios.
 There will be a focus on increasing objectivity in observing and interpreting children's behavior, observing development characteristics, and increasing the awareness of normal patterns of behavior.
 (Prerequisites: ECE 1210 and ECE 1230.)

-ECE2590 Introduction to Children's Mental Health (3 Credits)
+ECE2590 Introduction to Children

 This course provides a deeper look at social-emotional learning experiences and the long-term effects of positive experiences.
 Students integrate knowledge of healthy child development, developmentally appropriate learning environments and trauma-informed teaching methods to promote positive emotional development, social development, self-concept, self-esteem, social skills, diversity awareness, resiliency, and attachment.
 (Prerequisite: ECE 1210 and ECE 1230)